 When you get a hernia, part of your fatty tissues or bowel pushes through the layers of muscle and tendon going up and down your ribs and groin.
 Abdominal wall hernias often need a surgical solution, which can consist of the use of a hernia mesh to repair the damage.

 However, since their introduction in 2005, many synthetic meshes have been rushed to market using the FDA’s 510K clearance process and have been in use without ever having their long-term viability or safety studied properly.
 Over time, many of these products were quietly removed from the market or recalled, as they have been connected with a number of health problems associated with failure of the hernia mesh.
 Read on to find out which mesh’s have been recalled, as well as for more information about hernia mesh failure and lawsuits.

-If you or a loved one has had a hernia mesh and have suffered complications due to its failure, contact Thompson Law Firm now.
+If you or a loved one has had a hernia mesh and have suffered complications due to its failure, contact Phoenix Accident and Injury Law Firm near you now.
 Our injury attorneys have significant experience in helping clients who have been affected by the recall.
-Our offices are conveniently located in Chandler, Peoria, and North Phoenix, and we can meet in-person or over the phone or video call.
+Our offices are conveniently located in nearby Chandler, Peoria, and North Phoenix, and we can meet in-person or over the phone or video call.
 You can contact us for a free consultation, or you can read on to find out more.

 By the way, we will also help with other problems that have cost you sleep, like finding a nearby doctor who can help you.
 Even the best legal team isn’t good enough if your quality of life isn’t sustainable while justice and compensation are on the way.